 Employment Outlook and Salary Info

 Graduates have the expertise and managerial experience to acquire advanced positions in government and manufacturing industries.
 Typical job titles for logisticians with advanced education include integrated logistics support manager, product planner and logistics team leader.
-The U.S. Bureau of Labor Statistics (BLS) projected a 2% employment increase for logisticians between 2014 and 2024, which is slower than the average for all occupations.
-The median annual wage for logisticians was $74,260 as of May 2015 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) projected a 5% employment increase for logisticians between 2018 and 2028, which is as fast as the average for all occupations.
+The median annual wage for logisticians was $74,600 as of May 2018 (www.bls.gov).

 Continuing Education Information